bbusenius/History-of-Guatemala-2nd-Grade/units/unit3/lesson2.md

 1. **Introduction (5 minutes)**:
    - **Objective**: Introduce colonial life and the craft activity.
    - **Procedure**:
-     - Recap Lesson 1: “The Spanish came and built towns.
-Today, we’ll see how people lived.”
+     - Recap Lesson 1: “When the Spanish came, they built towns.
+Today, we’ll see how people lived in these colonial towns.”
      - Say, “They made houses and churches with special windows.
 We’ll make one and write about their life!”
      - Show optional images of colonial windows if available.
-2. **Main Activity (30 minutes)**:
+2. **Main Activity (40 minutes)**:
-   - **Objective**: Explore colonial life through crafting, dictation, and discussion.
+   - **Objective**: Explore colonial life through crafting, listening to an audio narration, and discussion.
    - **Procedure**:
+     - **Listening (15 minutes)**:
+       - **Objective**: Practice listening and introduce historical content.
+       - **Procedure**:
+         - Follow the instructions to setup and listen to one or both of the following audio adaptations:
+            - [Simplified version of The English-American: a new survey of the West Indies, 1648](resources/A_new_survey_of_the_West_Indies_Simplified.md) — a vibrant and rich description of the geography of Santiago de los Caballeros (Antigua) and the brutality of life under Spanish colonial rule (**English**).
+            - [Simplified version of Breve descripcion de la noble ciudad de Santiago de los Caballeros de Guatemala](resources/Breve_descripcion_de_Santiago_de_los_Caballeros_Simplified.md) — a beautiful description of Santiago de los Caballeros (Antigua) and the Earthquake of 1773 (**Spanish**).
+      - **Discussion (10 minutes)**: Talk about colonial life:
       - **Craft (15 minutes)**: Follow the craft guide: Cut a construction paper frame (6x8 inches), cut 4 panes, glue tissue paper behind for “glass,” decorate with markers.
 Discuss: “What might you see outside this window?”
-     - **Dictation (5 minutes)**:
-       - **Objective**: Practice spelling and reinforce historical content.
-       - **Procedure**:
-         - Say, “Let’s write a sentence about colonial life.”
-         - Dictate the sentence: "The church bells rang."
-(English) or "Las campanas sonaron."
-(Spanish).
-         - Read it slowly, repeating as needed, while the student writes it in their notebook or on paper.
-         - Check their spelling and praise their effort (e.g., “You wrote ‘bells’ perfectly!”).
-     - **Discussion (10 minutes)**: Talk about colonial life: “People walked on cobblestone streets and went to church when the bells rang.”
-Ask, “What do you think they did every day?”
 3. **Narration (10 minutes)**:
    - **Objective**: Reinforce learning through retelling.
    - **Procedure**: